 BY-LAWS ENGLISH VERSION

-The Chamber has its registered office located at 193/8 Lake Rachada Office Complex, 1st Floor, Ratchadapisek Road, Klongtoey, Bangkok 10110.
+Article 2: The Chamber has its registered office located at 193/8 Lake Rajada Office Complex, 1st Floor, Ratchadapisek Road, Klongtoey, Klongtoey, Bangkok 10110.

 4.1 To promote and develop economic relations between Singapore and Thailand.